 Read more: Roval CLX 64 Disc wheelset

-We really rated the Roval CLX 50 Disc wheelset when we first saw them a couple of years ago, so finding the Roval CLX 64 disc wheelset just about as impressive was very pleasing.
+We rated the Roval CLX 50 Disc wheelset when we first saw them a couple of years ago, and we are happy to report the Roval CLX 64 disc wheels are equally as impressive.

-On straight line speed alone the wheels would have won plaudits, but the fact that even at 64mm deep they were capable of climbing just as well, gave them space in the Cycling Weekly Editor’s Choice.
+On straight-line speed alone the wheels would have won plaudits, but the fact that even at 64mm deep they were capable of climbing just as well gave them space in Cycling Weekly Editor’s Choice.

 Stiff and responsive meant that these are a dream to climb on, and absolute rocket in a straight line, just be aware of their depth making them slightly twitchy compared to the shallower 50mm version.

 Buy now in the UK: at Certini Bicycle Company for £999

 Buy now in the US: from Jenson USA

 Enve SES 5.6 Disc wheelset

 Enve has an enviable record for its premium carbon wheelsets.
 A pioneer of deep-section carbon rims, the brand has been a feature of the pro circuit for years, its wheels currently being ridden by NTT Pro Cycling .